How to Steal a Million: Plot

 Nicole and Simon hide in the museum's utility closet until closing time.
 After observing the guards' routine, Simon repeatedly sets off the security alarm with the help of a boomerang until the "faulty" system is finally disabled.
 Simon notices Nicole's resemblance to the Venus, and she admits that her grandfather sculpted the statuette and that her grandmother was the model; he in turn admits that he knew all along the Venus was worthless and only agreed to the heist for her.
 Simon steals the Venus, and Nicole, disguised as a cleaning woman, hides it in a bucket.
 When the Venus is discovered missing, they escape in the ensuing chaos.

 Following the robbery, Leland seeks to acquire the Venus by any means.
 Simon connives to "sell" it to him on condition that it never be displayed to anyone and that he never contact the Bonnet family again; Leland should expect to eventually be asked for payment.
 Leland runs from Nicole when she tries to return her engagement ring, so Simon secretly adds the ring to the package.

 Nicole meets Simon to celebrate their success.
-He says the Cellini Venus was his first heist too and reveals his true occupation of exposing forgeries, but implies he has no intentions of exposing her or her father to the authorities because she means too much to him.
+He admits the Cellini Venus was his first heist too and reveals he is actually an expert consultant and investigator hired by major art galleries to enhance security and detect forgeries.
+He was investigating Charles' art collection when Nicole first encountered him, but now he has no intentions of exposing her or her father because she means too much to him.
 He then meets Charles and assures him that the statue will be safely out of the country.
 Charles is so relieved that he is only momentarily disappointed when Simon says that the purchase price was zero dollars (and because the statuette was never authenticated, there is no insurance).
 Simon tells Charles that one of them must retire, and Charles agrees to give up forgery.